phalcon/documentation/docs/assets.md

 ## Adding Assets
 ### Files

 [Phalcon\Assets\Manager][assets-manager] supports two built-in assets: CSS and JavaScript assets.
-You can also create other asset types if you need.
+You can also create other asset types if you need to.
 The assets manager internally stores two default collections of assets - one for JavaScript and another for CSS.

 You can easily add assets to these collections: